c3d2/pentabug/firmware/README.md

 regularly.
 You most propably won't have to worry about this as most functions in the hardware abstraction layer are already doing this for you.

+To write your own application simply create a .c file in the apps folder and call the REGISTER() macro to define the entry point to your application.

+## Bugs and TODOs

+* _delay_ms() function will be replaced (it waits too long and the application cannot be quit while waiting)
+* add more functions to the hardware abstraction layer